Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-luis-authoring/README.md

 const client = new LUISAuthoringClient(creds, "https://westus.api.cognitive.microsoft.com/");

-const appId = "<your-app-id>"; // replace this with your appId. const versionId = "0.1"; // This is the default version ID after creating new luis application.
+const appId = "<your-app-id>"; // replace this with your appId. const versionId = "0.1"; // replace with version of your luis application.
+Initial value will be 0.1

 const skip = 1;
 const take = 1;